natcap/natural-capital-footprint-impact/README.md

 #### Point asset vector

 Required for both **Point mode** and **Buffer mode**.
 Point data must be provided in a [GDAL-supported vector format](https://gdal.org/drivers/vector/index.html).
 All points must be in the first layer.
 All features in the layer must be of the `Point` type. `MultiPoint`s are not allowed.
-Any attributes that there in the original vector attribute table will be preserved in the output.
+Any attributes that exist in the original vector attribute table will be preserved in the output.

 The asset vector layer contains an attribute table, where each row represents an asset.
 The following fields are used by the script:

 1. Coordinate locations of each asset are in the `latitude` and `longitude` columns.
 These fields are required when using both **Point mode** and **Buffer mode**.
 2. The `category` column determines footprint size.
 This field is required when using **Buffer mode** only.

 Footprint sizes vary widely, but correlate with the type of asset (for example, power plants take up more space than restaurants).
-We categorize assets using the S&P "facility category" designations.
+As a default, we categorize assets using the S&P "facility category" designations.
 Other attributes, like the name of the ultimate parent company, may be used to aggregate data. {???
 Add more information about what aggregation means and how it works. ???}

 | latitude | longitude | category          | ultimate_parent_name    |
 |----------|-----------|-------------------|-------------------------|
 | 81.07    | 33.55     | Bank Branch       | XYZ Corp                |
 | ...      | ...       | ...               | ...                     |

 *Table 1.
-Asset vector attribute table field requirements for Point mode and Buffer mode.*
+Asset vector attribute table field requirements and example values for Point mode and Buffer mode.*

 #### Polygon asset vector

 Required for **Polygon mode**.
 Polygon data must be provided in a [GDAL-supported vector format](https://gdal.org/drivers/vector/index.html).
 All polygons must be in the first layer.
 All features in the layer must be of the `Polygon` or `MultiPolygon` type.
-Any attributes that there in the original vector attribute table will be preserved in the output.
+Any attributes that exist in the original vector attribute table will be preserved in the output.

 If you are running the script in **Polygon mode**, no additional fields are required by the script. {???
 Is this true ???}

 ## Data provided for you

 ### footprint data by asset category
-CSV (comma-separated value) table, where each row represents an asset category.
+Footprint data is defined in a CSV (comma-separated value) table, where each row represents an asset category.
 The first column is named `category`.
 The category values will be cross-referenced with the *category* field in the asset table (Table 1).
 The second column is named `area`.
 This is the size (in square meters) of footprint to draw for assets of this category.
 Footprints will be drawn as a circular buffer around each asset point.